sgeryandika/UndergraduatedThesis/README.md

-# UndergraduatedThesis – Maintenance Packaging Problem
+# UndergraduatedThesis – Aircraft Maintenance Packaging Problem

 This repository contains the code and materials developed for my undergraduate thesis on the **Aircraft Maintenance Tasks Packaging Problem**.
 The project explores how to optimize maintenance tasks packaging using **heuristic baselines** and **Mixed-Integer Linear Programming (MILP)** models, with preprocessing and frontend components to support realistic workflows.